serverless/extensions/README.md

 ![ext-github-readme-1_1](https://github.com/serverless/ext/assets/2752551/1d08ffea-1e80-4a22-a745-8db00925fdab)

-Use, make and share Developer Experiences that provision cloud infrastructure use-cases, like:
+Use, make and monetize Developer Experiences that provision cloud use-cases, like:

 - Static websites on AWS S3
 - Real-time data processing pipelines on AWS Kinesis
 - MongoDB Atlas Databases

-Consider EXT as the natural evolution of Infrastructure-as-Code.
+Consider EXT as a natural evolution of Infrastructure-as-Code.

 EXT runs **Extensions**.
-An Extension is automation logic for a specific use-case, encapsulated in a container.
-Thanks to containerization, you can create or use Extensions written in any language, and compose them together via their inputs and outputs.
+An Extension is logic for provisioning and automating use-cases, encapsulated in a container.
+Thanks to containerization, you can use and create Extensions written in any language, and compose them together via their inputs and outputs.

 _This initial release is for internal Serverless Inc teammates only.
 The experience is currently limited to building and running your own Extension._